15 Pest Control Horror Stories That Will Make Your Skin Crawl

 It was the food chain from hell at a senior living facility in San Diego when exterminator Jorge Sandoval discovered an infestation of both bed bugs and German cockroaches.
 The roaches were snacking on the bedbugs, he said, while the bed bugs were munching on the residents.
 It took two weeks of treatments to get the home fully pest-free, according to Realtor.com.

-Imagine looking up and seeing a translucent ceiling pattern suddenly go dark—only the sun is still shining.
+Imagine looking up and seeing a translucent ceiling pattern suddenly go dark — only the sun is still shining.
 That’s what happened to a New York City resident when a pest control pro was paying a visit to his upstairs neighbor, says CityLab.
 It turns out the darkness was a mass exodus of roaches fleeing the exterminator.
 Be very afraid!
+Here are 12 interesting cockroach facts for homeowners.

 The Meter Reader’s Nightmare